Brussels lockdown ends but manhunt goes on

 Of more than two dozen people detained in the past 12 days in Belgium, all but five have been released.
 Police have not reported finding substantial amounts of weaponry which the government says it fears a local jihadist cell could be about to use in a rerun of the violence in France that killed 130 people.

-“There are maybe 10 or more people in Belgium, maybe in the neighboring countries, present in the territory to organize some terrorist attacks,” Foreign Minister Didier Reynders, speaking English, told ABC television.
+“There are maybe 10 or more people in Belgium, maybe in the neighbouring countries, present in the territory to organise some terrorist attacks,” Foreign Minister Didier Reynders, speaking English, told ABC television.
 Aides later said the figure was based on an assumption of how many people would have to be involved to mount attacks like those in Paris.

 Sister newspapers L‘Echo and De Tijd quoted unidentified sources saying security operations on Sunday had foiled a major attack in Brussels.
 Officials declined comment and judicial sources told public broadcaster RTBF that Sunday’s raids, during which 16 people were detained, were not intended to thwart attacks but rather to “give the hornets’ nest a good kick”.